M-Anwar-Hussaini/Weather-Forecast/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space Travelers Hub <a name="about-project"></a>
+# 📖 Weather Forcast <a name="about-project"></a>

-**Space Travelers Hub** is the project that is built with react and shows the detailed information about rockets, dragons, and missions that a traveler need to travel to any desired planet.
+**Weather Forcast** is the project that is built with react and shows the detailed information about rockets, dragons, and missions that a traveler need to travel to any desired planet.

 ## 🛠 Built With <a name="built-with"></a>